abbycar/MicrosoftEdge-Documentation/extensions/API-support/supported-APIs/README.md

+---
+description: Find information on current and future APIs as well their known issues/Chrome incompatibilities.
+title: Supported APIs
+author: abbycar
+---

 #  Supported APIs

 The following is a detailed list of API members that are supported.
 Development of the extension platform is ongoing, so check back frequently for updates!